 3. White water rafting

-From 1st August white water rafting will be open to the public again for groups of one household or bubbles of two households – so this could make a fun day out for all the family.
+White water rafting is now open to the public again (in small groups) – so this could make for a fun family day out.
 Wherever you’re based in the UK, you won’t be too far from a white water river.
 There are great white water rafting opportunities in England, Scotland, Wales and Northern Ireland – you can have a look at some of the best rafting centres here.
 With options for man-made rapids and natural river rapids, as well as variances in how intense the rapids are, it won’t be hard to find a white water experience to suit you.

 5. Mountain climbing

 Climbing a mountain is something many people have always dreamed of, and if you haven’t got around to it yet – or you have and want to do it again – you won’t have to travel far for this particular adventure.
 There are plenty of mountains in the UK just waiting to be conquered, and with many differences in size, steepness and terrain, there’s something for all abilities.
 There’s a unique feeling of satisfaction to be had when you reach the summit – and of course, the views are almost always spectacular.